DrMichaelLindner/ReSpecD/README.md

 # ReSpecD -  REname SPECtroscopy Dicom files

 This MATLAB based tool is designed to rename all MR spectroscopy dicom files in a given (or selected) folder.
+Only tested for SIEMENS dicom files yet!

 The new filename structure will be: